OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createuploadsession.md

 No request body is required.
 However, you can specify a request body to provide additional data about the file being uploaded.

-For example, to control the behavior if the filename is already taken, you can specify the conflict behavior property in the body of the request.
+For example, to control the behavior if the filename is already taken, you can use an [Instance Attribute](../resources/driveitem.md#instance-attributes) to specify the conflict behavior property in the body of the request.

 ```json
 {